 The Pedestrian Master Plan for the City of Oakland includes a lengthy description of pedestrian/vehicle crash data.
 The Oakland plan relies upon data collected from the Statewide Integrated Traffic Records System (SWITRS), a database of crash records collected by the California Highway Patrol (CHP) and local police throughout California.
 The document reveals rates of pedestrian crashes and the most common causes of pedestrian crashes, including percentages of crashes which were primarily the fault of the motorist versus the pedestrian.
 In addition to providing a map of pedestrian crashes, the plan outlines the intersections with the greatest number of pedestrian crashes, senior pedestrian crashes, and child pedestrian crashes and specifies which of the high pedestrian crash intersections are controlled by traffic signals.
-The plan reports groups most at risk of pedestrians are most at risk of pedestrians are most at risk of injury.
-Finally, the plan compares rates of pedestrian/vehicle crashes in Oakland
+The plan reports groups most at risk of pedestrian injury by age and sex and highlights the times of day when pedestrians are most at risk of injury.
+Finally, the plan compares rates of pedestrian/vehicle crashes in Oakland with statewide averages.